Uruguay’s tango therapy a hit with dialysis patients

 “It’s not the same as playing somewhere where the people came to see you,” she said.

-“Here we are bringing something to them, while people are going through a different experience.” — AFP
+“Here we are bringing something to them, while people are going through a different experience.” ― ETX Studio